anan-dad/sgm_impl/README.md

 # SGM_impl

-This is an implementation of Semi Global Matching (SGM) using the message passing algrithm which corresponds to my solution of a lab course GPU programming in university of Freiburg.
+This is a cpu implementation of Semi Global Matching (SGM) using the message passing algrithm which corresponds to my solution of a lab course in university of Freiburg.

 ## Key idea